-Recently and mostly with AI evolution, data science has expanded into a very attractive career option.
-It is well-paid, and assignments are almost always fascinating.
+In recent memory with the growth of AI, data science has expanded into an even more attractive career option.
+It’s a career that is usually well-paid; plus, assignments are almost always fascinating.
 What should newcomers do to be successful in this area?
-There are few things to pay extra attention and most common mistakes to avoid.
+There are few things to pay extra attention to in an effort to avoid some common mistakes.

 1. Do not study without practice

 Many people who start their career in this sphere make the same mistake – they take a lot of online courses and learn too many concepts, but do not try to put them into practice.
-To understand just part of the information is not enough for this job.
-When you learn an algorithm, try to find out all of its pros and cons, its limitation, how it works in real applications.
+Knowledge is not enough.
+When you learn an algorithm, try to find out all of its pros and cons, its limitations, and how to apply it to practical situations.
 There is a tricky thing – when you are learning advanced libraries such as Python’s ggplot2, for example, you rarely understand what is going on in its background.
 It would be better to apply what was learned to an experiment and get a deeper understanding of the process.
-But make sure you will carry on with your studying even after you get a job.
-Your learning should be continuous and professional – it is very important to keep a finger on the pulse of changes.
-Do not be afraid of difficult topics and do not give up on a midway.
-You always can ask for help from more experienced data scientists.

 2. Learn math

-Algebra, statistics, probability, and calculus – you need these four concepts to dive into the deep areas of data science.
+Algebra, statistics, probability, and calculus.
+You need these four concepts to dive into the deeper areas of data science.
 It is a big mistake to code algorithms from scratch without learning the prerequisites.
-Lack of this knowledge will lead you to practical problems.
-As you take your first steps in data science, you do not really need to create every algorithm from scratch.
-But if you have to make a totally new algorithm, try to focus on learning.
+As you take your first steps in data science, you don’t need to create every algorithm from scratch, but if you are planning to do so, try to learn as you go along.
 Going deeper into data science, make sure you fill the gaps in your knowledge of the basic mathematical concepts.

 3. Validate and re-validate your models

-If you think you made a perfect machine learning model, it is the first thing you need to do is to check it again.
+If you think you made a perfect machine learning model, the first thing you need to do is to check it again.
 Even if the predictive power of your model is very high, you are just halfway to success.
 The model fits perfectly with observational data?
-Great, it is necessary to re-validate it at set intervals.
-Modeled relationships may change continuously so the predictive power of a model can collapse because of that.
+Great!
+However, it is necessary to re-validate it at set intervals.
+Modeled relationships may change continuously, so the predictive power of a model can collapse because of that.
 This problem can be easily avoided.
-You need to check the data with regularity depending on changes in relationships in the model.
+You need to check the data regularly depending on changes in relationships in the model.
 The predictive power of models is influenced by many factors, and in some situations, data scientists have to rebuild their models.
-Still, do not panic – our main goal is not a model itself, but its results, which we can not drop below the acceptable level.
-It is a good practice to build few models and define the distributions of variables.
+It’s a good practice to build a few models and define the distributions of variables.